wenlewang/Jokes/readme.md

 15. Sebastien
 16. Karen Tam
 17. Sean Donnelly
+18. Olivia
-18. ADD YOUR NAME HERE (Then move this line down one)
+19. ADD YOUR NAME HERE (Then move this line down one)